Ruttie-D/nodeJs/readme.txt

 🔗 URL Interceptions

-Technologies Used
+💻 Technologies Used

 Node.js: The JavaScript runtime environment used to build the API.

 Express.js: A web framework for building the API.

 MongoDB: A NoSQL database used to store user and card data.

 Mongoose: An ODM (Object Data Modeling) library for MongoDB and Node.js.

 JWT (JSON Web Tokens): For secure user authentication and session management.

 Lodash: A utility library for simplifying JavaScript operations like object manipulation.

-License
+🔖 License
-This project is licensed under the MIT License
+This project is licensed under the MIT License.